-But in the end, regardless of which redemption option you pick, the Chase Sapphire Preferred’s 80,000-point sign-up bonus is more than sufficient to book your first award trip.
+But in the end, regardless of which redemption option you pick, the Chase Sapphire Preferred’s record-high 100,000-point sign-up bonus is more than sufficient to book your first award trip.
 So consider whether the card fits your needs, and as always, be sure to pay your balance in full each month to avoid high interest rates.

 Find out which cards CNN Underscored chose as our best credit cards of 2021.